NescienceSoftware/Nescience-Indexing-CLI/README.md

 3. Click "Generate New Key".

-4. Name your API Key and enable all privledges for funds control and trading.
+4. Name your API Key and enable all privileges for funds control and trading.
 (Including withdrawals)

 5. Save your API Key and Api Secret somewhere safe.